Understanding Data Security in QDS¶

 Qubole provides these two ways to secure data stores:

-- Whitelist Qubole’s tunnel server in data stores, which requires you to only whitelist a specific port.
-After whitelisting, the data store port is accessible through Qubole’s tunnel server.
+- Allow Qubole’s tunnel server in data stores, which requires you to only allow a specific port.
+After allowing, the data store port is accessible through Qubole’s tunnel server.
 Tunneling with Bastion Nodes for Private Subnets in an AWS VPC lists the IP addresses of the Qubole tunnel servers.

 - Bring up data stores in a private subnet in a VPC.
 The VPC must be accessible through a Bastion node in the public subnet of the same VPC.
 In this case, data stores can be accessed only through the Bastion node.
-To provide data store access to Qubole, whitelist Qubole’s tunnel servers in the Bastion node for port 22.
+To provide data store access to Qubole, allow Qubole’s tunnel servers in the Bastion node for port 22.
 Qubole uses an SSH tunnel to access data stores through the Bastion node.